David Robert Lewis Parry CPsychologist; HPC; BPS;

 I offer brief to long term psychotherapy and counselling for individuals and couples: short-term therapy (which can range from anything from 1 to 12 sessions) tends to be focused on a specific concern or life changing event such as bereavement or thinking about ending a relationship whereas open-ended therapy involves deeper and broader explorations of your biography and experiences.
 Sometimes clients find they only need one or two sessions to clarify how they think and feel about a concern.

 To set up an initial consultation or to discuss any questions you may have re your therapy, please contact me by telephone or e-mail.
-I have extensive experience of counselling people in the NHS, for charitable organisations and in private practice.
+I have extensive experience of counselling people in the NHS, for Insurance claims, private health care and in private practice.

 All enquiries are confidential and you do not need a GP referral to make an appointment.

 I offer a safe and confidential space where you can explore what is important to you and my place of practice is within relatively easy travelling distance of Balham, Streatham, Tooting, Colliers Wood, Norbury, Croydon, Crystal Palace, Wimbledon, Thornton Heath, Carshalton and Sutton.